zjunlp/EasyEdit/README.md

 </tbody>
 </table>

+We provide **detailed scripts** for user to easily use KnowEdit, please refer to [examples](https://github.com/zjunlp/EasyEdit/blob/main/examples/KnowEdit.md).

 <details><summary> <b> dataset description </b> </summary>

 - ZsRE: is a context-free question-answering task.
 Given a question based on the subject and relation, the model is expected to provide the correct object as the answer.